liamtucker/jekyll-webpack/README.md

 ## Jekyll & Webpack, integrated

 So you can have your React and serve it statically, too.
-Plugin-free! (<- that's like saying orange juice is gluten-free, btw)
+Plugin-free!

 Are you working with Github pages?
 See the gh-pages branch: